wedding-planner-app/wedding-planner/README.md

 - NPM passport package to manage the access to the plataform based on _admin_, _user_ and the _wedding planner_.

 ---

+## Future Development

+If time `allows`, we would like to incorporate the feature `enhancements` to our web application:

+- Add actual wedding data such as picture and video.
+- Generate guests friendly interface with memories of the event.
+- Allow capability to order memorabilia items based on data of the event.
+- Develop corresponding mobile app.

 ## Team Members